-Section 11.1910 Pregnancy Disability Leave
+Section 11.10 Pregnancy Disability Leave

 An employee who is disabled because of pregnancy, childbirth, or a related medical condition is entitled to an unpaid pregnancy disability leave for the number of hours the employee would normally work within four calendar months (one-third of a year or 17 1/3 weeks).
 For a full-time employee who works 40 hours per week, "four months" means 693 hours of leave entitlement, based on 40 hour per week times 17 1/3 weeks.
-An employee who works less than 40 hours per week will receive a pro rata or proportional amount of leaveup to four months.
+An employee who works less than 40 hours per week will receive a pro rata or proportional amount of leave.

-Section 11.4910.1 Notice & Certification Requirements
+Section 11.10.1 Notice & Certification Requirements

 - Requests for pregnancy disability leave must be submitted in writing with reasonable advance notice and must be approved by the employee's supervisor or department director before the leave begins.
-The request must be supported by a written certification from the attending physician stating (1) that the employee is disabled from working by pregnancy, childbirth or a related medical condition.
-(2) that: (1) the employee is disabled from working by pregnancy, childbirth or a related medical condition; (2) the date on which the employee became disabled by pregnancy, childbirth or a related medical condition; and (3) the estimated duration or end date of the leave.
-The certification must state the expected duration of the disability and the expected date of return to work. - 2.
+The request must be supported by a written certification from the attending physician stating (1) that the employee is disabled from working by pregnancy, childbirth or a related medical condition, (2) that: (1) the employee is disabled from working by pregnancy, childbirth or a related medical condition; (2) the date on which the employee became disabled by pregnancy, childbirth or a related medical condition; and (3) the estimated duration or end date of the leave. - 2.
 All leaves must be confirmed in writing, have an agreed-upon specific date of return, and be submitted to the department director prior to being taken.
 Requests for an extension of leave must be submitted in writing to the department director prior to the agreed date of return and must be supported by a written certification of the attending physician that the employee continues to be disabled by pregnancy, childbirth, or a related medical condition.
 The maximum pregnancy disability leave is four months.

-Section 11.1910.2 Compensation During Leave
+Section 11.10.2 Compensation During Leave